-This one skillet Sausage, Peppers and Potatoes recipe not only makes cleanup easy, but is super tasty.
+This stovetop Italian Sausage and Potatoes not only makes cleanup easy, but is super tasty.
 Salty Sausage, sweet peppers and crispy sliced potatoes make this sweet and salty sauté delicious and unique.

 Jump to: